 “To curl or straighten your hair quicker, preheat your iron to a high enough temperature for your hair type.
 About 350 degrees for fine hair and up to 450 degrees for thicker hair.
 For both straightening and curling, moving slowly and deliberately is often quicker.” — Nicole Pascual, stylist at Sally Hershberger LA

-- Move it around – Concentrating heat on one section will cause split ends and damage your hair further.
+- Move it around – Concentrating heat on one section will cause split ends and cause even further hair damage.
 Keep the heat moving and evenly distributed.
 You should hold heat over any section for more than a few seconds.

 - Brush it off – Using a comb or brush to smooth out any knots before styling will result in a more polished finish, your hair tool will go over your hair easily and this will mean going over sections fewer times.
 It will also make sure you don’t snag or pull at your hair unnecessarily.